sanjay-hansda/Web_Crawler/README.md

 *   The script includes random delays between requests to avoid overloading the server and to reduce the chance of getting your IP address blocked.

-This README should help other users understand how to modify and use your scraping script efficiently.